 About us

-The COIN project has from the beginning been built around a deep sense of trust and respect for each other.
-Relationships were built at bi-annual meetings for the first five years, and once yearly meetings since 2020.
-So far meetings have been hosted in Bielefeld, Budapest, Copenhagen, Groningen, Ljubljana, Nuremberg, Paris, Prague, and Oslo.
-The basic structure of the project is as a network, with scientists accessing the highly confidential linked-employer employee data for their country.
-New scientific questions are proposed and discussed at COIN meetings.
+The basic structure of the project is as a network, with collaborating scientists accessing linked-employer employee data for their home country.
+New scientific questions are proposed and discussed at annual COIN meetings.
 A lead scientist keeps each project moving forward, scientists with an interest in the research question sign on.
-As projects develop they are discussed, refined, critiqued at COIN meetings and eventually published in many of the top general science and social science journals.
+As projects develop, they are discussed, refined, critiqued, and eventually published in many of the top general science and social science journals.
+The COIN project has been built around a deep commitment to collaboration, mutual respect, and cutting edge science.

 Our Contributors